EMERGING MARKETS-Brazil markets up as traders bet reforms still afoot

 Efforts by Temer's administration to foster trust in plans

-Maia has said he expects the lower house to vote on pension
+has said he expects the lower house to vote on pension reform by

 That cautious optimism has rekindled bets that the central